hadley/adv-r/Data-structures.md

 as.numeric(as.character(z))
 ```

 Unfortunately, most data loading functions in R automatically convert character vectors to factors.
-This is suboptimal, because there's no way for those functions to know the set of all possible values, or the optimal order.
-Instead, use `stringsAsFactors = FALSE` to suppress this behaviour, and then manually convert character vectors to factors using your knowledge.
+This is suboptimal, because there's no way for those functions to know the set of all possible levels.
+Instead, use `stringsAsFactors = FALSE` to suppress this behaviour, and then manually convert character vectors to factors using what you know about the data.
 A global option (`options(stringsAsFactors = FALSE`) is available to control this behaviour, but it's not recommended - it may have unexpected consequences when combined other code (either from packages, or that you're `source()`ing.)
 In early versions of R, there was a memory advantage to using factors; that is no longer the case.

-## Higher dimensions

 Atomic vectors and lists are the building blocks for higher dimensional data structures.
 Atomic vectors extend to matrices and arrays, and lists are used to create data frames.